drewstaylor/jukeblox/README.md

 Our goal was to create `Jukeblox` as decentralized as possible without and centralized backend serving the client.
 We came up with an algorithm for managing the playlist's time flow, knowing which songs are already played, which song is playing right now, and how many seconds of the song have already elapsed (e.g. for people loading the page the first time), without having to resort to some centralized state management such as `Firebase`, nor a decentralized one which would cost `ether` to run.

-We are really proud over the professional look this project already has.
+We are really proud over the professional look our project already has.

 ## What We learned
 Anything that is to be run over the network at a hackathon can be troublesome, due to possible IFI issues and low throughput.